-In order to address these needs, the SGSA has developed a preliminary framework for an integrated assessment of the socio-economic dimensions of aquaculture, shown in Figure 1.
-Although the focus of the SGSA is socio-economic, the group recognizes the importance of adopting an integrated approach that emphasises the interrelationship between the human and ecological dimensions of aquaculture, i.e. the socio-ecological perspective.
+In order to address these needs, the SGSA has developed a framework for an integrated assessment of the socio-economic dimensions of aquaculture, shown in Figure 1.
+Although the focus of the SGSA is socio-economic, the group recognizes the importance of adopting an integrated approach that emphasises the interrelationship between the human and ecological dimensions of aquaculture, i.e. the social-ecological perspective.
 The proposed framework is designed to make best use of existing data and scientific tools, some of which are highlighted in the following sub-sections, with a view to ensuring the most efficient use of science for decision-making.
 The framework is applicable to multiple spatial scales, ranging from individual farms to addressing global impacts.
-Scale is not viewed as a dimension that can be pre-determined, rather, it is a dynamic characteristic of the social-ecological system which will be defined by the aquaculture scenario and key variables identified in the benthic habitats below a cage will be mainly localized whereas the impacts of sales on international markets will have a global scope).
+Scale is not viewed as a dimension that can be pre-determined, but rather, as a dynamic characteristic of the social-ecological system which will be defined by the aquaculture scenario and key variables identified in the assessment stage (e.g. the impacts of the accumulation of organic material on the benthic habitats below a cage will be mainly localized whereas the impacts of sales on international markets will have a global scope).

 Figure 1.
-Framework for an integrated assessment of the socio-economic dimensions of aquaculture in three stages: Analysis of the operational processes of aquaculture, of framing conditions, and, subsequently, decision-making.
+First draft of a Framework for an integrated assessment of the socio-economic dimensions of aquaculture in three stages: Analysis of the operational processes of aquaculture, of framing conditions, and, subsequently, decision-making.

-The framework for an integrated assessment of the socio-economic dimensions of aquaculture consists of three interrelated, iterative stages: Analysis of the operational processes of aquaculture, framing conditions, and, subsequently, decision-making.
+The framework for an integrated assessment of the socio-economic dimensions of aquaculture consists of a three interrelated, iterative stages: Analysis of the operational processes of aquaculture, of framing conditions, and, subsequently, decision-making.
 The major objectives of these stages, which are intended to be developed further in subsequent meetings of the SGSA and with input from other ICES working groups, are outlined in the following paragraphs.
 Next, guidance is provided on the specific information needs and scientific tools that may be used to support each of these stages.
 Although the stages are described as steps in the process, it is important to note that, in many cases, associated analyses and actions will need to be carried out concurrently and iteratively, where information from one feeds into and influences the development of the other.

-First, in the assessment of the operational processes of aquaculture (the central core of Figure 1), indicators and data should be identified and obtained to evaluate the interrelated social, economic and ecological dimensions, or impacts, of the aquaculture unit.
+First, in the assessment of the operational processes of aquaculture (the central core of figure 1), indicators and data should be identified and obtained to evaluate the interrelated social, economic and ecological dimensions, or impacts, of the aquaculture unit.
 The proposed framework categorizes variables as inputs or outputs.
 Although the specific interpretation of input and output may vary among disciplines, generally, inputs are considered to be resources (human, natural, economic) that are consumed, utilized or transformed as a result of aquaculture activity, where outputs are products and services that are produced or transformed as a result of aquaculture activity.